The police took my phone. When can I get it back?

 2. Does the phone have any relevant evidence on it?

 If the phone has nothing relevant on it, police should release it to you after they have completed their analysis of the phone.
-The police cannot just hold onto seized items of no evidentiary value.
+The police can’t just hold onto seized items of no evidentiary value.
 If the police refuse to provide your phone back after confirming there’s nothing relevant on it, you can make an application to the court for return of the phone.

 3. Is there a risk of the phone being used in the commission of an offence?